about:navigation

 In future, we envision // foss.events to not only help people finding their events but to also help people connecting at these events.
 People who would like to join an event should also be able to find car shares, flat welcomes, talk buddies and more.
 We believe in the power of connecting the right people at the right time.

-Our software will always be Open Source/Free Software and shall be built with(in) connection to the fediverse.
+Our software will always be Free Software/Open Source and shall be built with(in) connection to the fediverse.
 If you like our ideas, please contribute.

 Use, study, share and improve.
 Together.